Skip to Main Content

 Metadata and data documentation

-Write a readme file about your data and data files.
-Put the readme file in the most obvious place in the data file folders to ensure that it can be noticed and seen immediately.
+• Readme files are text documents (e.g., in the format .txt) providing information about data files to ensure they are interpreted correctly.
+Put the readme file in the most obvious place in the data file folders so that it can be seen immediately.

 Qvain